clement2019/app_deployment-aws_ansible/README.md

 ### Part 3: This part is equally critical because i build an PHP application for it to wok it requires a dependency called Apache webserver and that has to be installed as requitred software on the Aws Ec2 instance just provsioned while the application database will be MySql all these will be done using Ansible.

-1. Inside inventory hosts file in the ansible directory /etc/ansible/hosts , now Open the inventory.yml file under ansible directory and replace 0.0.0.0 with the public IP copied from the Ec2 instance provisioned in part 1.
+1. Originally inside inventory hosts file in the ansible directory /etc/ansible/hosts  we can store all the ip addresses but for this project we wont go that route,thwr is actually an inventory.yml file i created inside the ansible directory and replace 0.0.0.0 with the public IP copied from the Ec2 instance provisioned in part 1.
 2. Replace the contents of the ./ansible/secrets/ssh.private with your private key.
 This is the private key corresponding to the public key used in Part 1 while provisioning the infrastructure using terraform.
 3. Then run the ansible playbook using the below command